linux4sam/buildroot-external-microchip/README.md

 # Microchip SAMA5 Buildroot External

-This [buildroot external][1] includes Microchip packages, patches, setup, and configuration to create the SAMA5 demo.
+This [buildroot external][1] includes Microchip packages, patches, setup, and configuration to work with Microchip provided software that is not included in mainline buildroot.
+This includes creating demo root filesystems.
 This project provides an extension to buildroot to support these customizations outside of the standard buildroot tree.

 ## Install System Dependencies